Alvin Greene: South Carolina House of Representatives campaign, 2011

 On December 24, 2010, Greene filed as a candidate in the Democratic primary special election for the South Carolina House of Representatives seat left vacant by the death of Representative Cathy Harvin.
 The primary was held on February 15, 2011; Greene received 37 votes.

 Potential presidential campaign, 2012

 After he lost the 2010 Senate election, Greene reportedly asked the South Carolina Democratic Party how much the filing fee would be to run for President of the United States.
 The next day, he confirmed to the Columbia Free Times that he was "seriously considering" a presidential campaign, although he was not sure which party's nomination he would seek.

 Political positions

 Economy

 During his 2010 Senate campaign, Greene's campaign slogan was: "Let's get South Carolina back to work."
 Greene favored measures to lower the price of gas and supported offshore drilling.

 Government reform

 Greene cited the example of mismanagement at the Pentagon as proof that greater accountability in government is needed.
-He criticized corporate influence on politics, saying that "Half the members of the US Senate work for BP.
+He criticized corporate influence on politics, saying that "Half the members of the U.S.

+Senate work for BP.
 The other half work for Halliburton."